tchar/ulauncher-albert-calculate-anything/README.md

 You can also add and subtract time
 For example if now is `2021-07-05 14:14:42` then you can use the following

+Be careful to use date timespans like `2 years 5 months 2 weeks 3 days 1 hour 4 minutes 3 seconds` and not dates like `December 2022`.

 **In the following examples the time returned is accompanied by the date time in the `default cities` you specified in the extension preferences**

 - `time`: Returns 2021-07-05 14:14:42 as well as the date time in the default cities specified in settings